define42/elasticgateway/README.md

 - Kibana resource setup is synchronous; failed space or data-view creation fails the ingest before writing the document.
 - The service is built for namespace-prefixed index families, not arbitrary Elasticsearch indexing.
+- Group membership is not cached; every login re-queries LDAP and re-provisions the user's spaces, roles, and native user.
+- Ingest authentication is HTTP Basic (LDAP credentials) or a gateway session cookie only; there is no API token mechanism.